Print

 A structured list like this [a,b,c,...] is called an array (see also here).

 A JSON structure is usually nested, including JSON keys and their values.
-Those values can be objects or arrays, which themselves can contain key-value pairs.
+Those values can be objects or arrays that contain key-value pairs.

 Free JCI Plugin: working with Objects and Arrays